hippiex/hippiex.github.io/_posts/2013-09-01-mysql-slow-subquery.markdown

 on o.ack = old_o.ack
 order by o.ack, o.line
 {% endhighlight %}

-It's interesting on MSSQL that the `IN()` subquery the first syntax is much faster.
+It's interesting on Microsoft MSSQL that the `IN()` with a subquery is just as fast for me.

 [bugs.mysql.com/bug.php ( Thanks Jeremy Pointer )](http://bugs.mysql.com/bug.php?id=4040)